iifl-logo

 The quality and performance levels of the product range have been acknowledged to be among the best-in-class.
 The new line up has given options for differentiated placements in the channels such as distribution, key accounts and also smaller multi-brand/ SSD channels.
 SSD Channel is gradually gaining traction.

-The losses in this segment have been significant in FY 2021- 22, FY 2022-23 and FY 2023-24.
-We will deliver the material cost reduction through the work being done on areas like PCBs, Compressor selection etc. A specific geography by geography, dealer by dealer plan, including key accounts where ACs were absent earlier, has been put in place for marketing and positioning our ACs in this key channel segment.
-The aim is to grow our brand sales to a target level of 400K in FY 2024-25.
+The losses in this segment have been significant during FY 2021-22 to FY 2023-24.
+The AC business reported a profit at PBDIT level for the first time in the year 2024-25.
+We will deliver the material cost reduction through the work being done in areas like PCBs, Compressor selection etc. A specific geography by geography, dealer by dealer plan, including key accounts where ACs were absent earlier, has been put in place for marketing and positioning our ACs in this key channel segment.
+The aim is to grow our brand sales to a target level of 500K per annum.
 OEM sales will be over and above this.
 The Company aims to increase numeric reach and display of ACs for better visibility at counters.
 One of the key focus areas for the AC segment is to grow the sales in the institutional / SSD verticals and we are putting a focused effort in building the team.

-Sales of additives and accessories continue to be a key focus area and are expected to contribute significantly, both to the topline and bottom line in the current year.
-IFBs 7 million plus customer base has a high potential for the company to generate revenues through the sale of additives and accessories.
-The companys own call centre in Goa, Delhi and Bangalore which we call "service centre" continues to be effective in issue resolution and customer feed-back / cross selling initiatives with a total manning of 250 people as on date.
-The service centre at Goa and Delhi focus on out- bound calls to track and improve customer satisfaction and drive reduction in the number of pending customer issues through focused data tracking.
+Sales of additives and accessories continue to contribute significantly, both to the topline and bottom line in the current year.
+IFBs 9 million plus customer base has a high potential for the company to generate revenues through the sale of additives and accessories.
+The companys own call centre in Goa, Delhi and Bangalore which we call "service centre" continues to be effective in issue resolution and customer feed-back/cross selling initiatives with a total manning of 250 people as on date.
+The service centre at Goa and Delhi focuses on out-bound calls to track and improve customer satisfaction and drive reduction in the number of pending customer issues through focused data tracking.
 In the Companys customer contact program, we continue to contact customers directly and then visit them.
 This is increasing customer satisfaction and is also enabling higher revenues from the customer visits.

-1. Competition is increasing.
-Continued attempts to "buy" market share by under-cutting and offering large margins to the channel.
+Continued attempts to "buy" market share by undercutting and offering large margins to the channel.
 This is increasing competitive intensity and requires the company to carefully position its products and manage multiple channels effectively.

-The company continues, in answer to the above challenges, to be focused on differentiating itself through a value led product range planning.
+Our company continues, to be focused on differentiating itself by introducing value led product range.
 Local challenges are addressed as applicable and needed.
 Your company is confident of its ability to remain a dominant market share player across the categories it is present in and will keep investing in building market networks and product development capability.

 Motor Division

 The Motor Division acquired Automotive Motor Division from IFB Automotive Pvt.
 Ltd and merged it with existing business, keeping in mind the operational synergy between the two divisions.
-However, the divisions revenue did not grow as anticipated due to delays in implementation of new project and depressed market conditions badly impacting profitability as well.
+However, the divisions revenue did not grow as anticipated due to the delay in implementation of new project etc.

 Steel Division

-Steel Division achieved a revenue of Rs.
-148.34 Crs. and earned a profit of Rs.1.41 Crs. at PBDIT level.
-Most of the modernization work which involves capacity expansion and upgradation of several mechanical/electrical parts has been completed.
-The Division suffered largely due to revenue shortfall as compared to budget.
+Steel Division achieved a revenue of 185.14 Crs. and earned a profit of 9.15 Crs. at PBDIT level during the year under review.
+Most of the modernisation work which involves capacity expansion and upgradation of several mechanical/ electrical parts has been completed.

 a.
 Safeguarding Assets and their usage.